Introduction to Renewable Energy

 Vermont >99%

-of state’s total generation comes from renewable fuels
+of state’s total generation comes from renewable resources

 Renewable Energy Expansion Policies